To the Members of

 12. We communicate with those charged with governance regarding among other mattersthe planned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.
 13. Wealso provide those charged with governance with a statement that we have complied withrelevant ethical requirements regarding independence and to communicate with them allrelationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 14. From the matters communicated with those charged with governance we determinethose matters that were of most in the audit of the financial statements of the currentperiod and are therefore the key audit matters.
 We describe these matters in our auditor'sreport unless law or regulation precludes public disclosure about the matter or when inextremely rare circumstances we determine that a matter should not be communicated in ourreport because the adverse consequences of doing so would reasonably be expected tooutweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-12. Further to our comments in Annexure B as required by Section 143(3) of the Act wereport that:
+17. Further to our comments in Annexure A as required by section 143(3) of the Actbased on our auditwe report to the extent applicable that:

 a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit of theaccompanying standalone financial statements;

 b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;